Why you can say f-you to

 I am more than any one of those things.
 If you write down a few things you think you might be passionate about, you’ll find the same.
 You are more than the sum of the things that you get excited and/or geeky about.

 The above things do not define me.
-They are important to me, and yes, I craft my career around some of them (heck, the Free Range project started because ‘my love of being outdoors = I can’t sit in an office all day’!
+They are important to me, and yes, I craft my career around some of them (I mean, the Free Range project started because ‘my love of being outdoors = I can’t sit in an office all day’!
 How our personalities work is the driving force behind my approach to our courses).

 You want to feel like you’re living your life every day?
 Create (note the use of the word ‘create’ and not ‘discover’) a business / life around who you are… and that means straight up, you need to take control and make the rules…